therealsphinx/support.balsamiq.com/content/sales/maintenance.md

 All new licenses for Balsamiq Mockups for Confluence Server and Balsamiq Mockups for JIRA Server include 12 months of free maintenance.

-[Atlassian Cloud](/sales/atlassiancloud/#how-maintenance-works) users will need to purchase maintenance support in order to continue using the plugin after the first 12 months.

 Renewing maintenance is entirely optional for those who have Confluence Server or JIRA Server: you can continue to use an older version of our software if you don't wish to renew.
 We keep [archived versions](https://balsamiq.com/download/archives/) of our software should you need an old version.

 Renewing your software maintenance is done at your discretion and can be renewed in advance of your maintenance expiration to ensure [uninterrupted access](#when-does-my-maintenance-start-and-end) to the support and software updates.